 Bone and soft tissue injuries heal in many stages.
 One of the most exciting areas of research in orthopedic surgery and sports medicine involves making the most of the initial healing stages: inflammation and an increase in cells, or cell proliferation.

-Platelet rich plasma (PRP) treatment is becoming a more popular option for giving a biological boost to the healing process.
-PRP treatment has received significant attention from the media and has been used by several of the New York Football Giants, other NFL players and elite athletes from other sports, including Tiger Woods.
+Platelet-rich plasma (PRP) treatment, a form of regenerative medicine, is becoming a more popular option for giving a biological boost to the healing process.
+PRP treatment has received significant attention from the media and has been used by numerous professional athletes.

 PRP is produced from a person's own blood.
 It is a concentration of one type of cell, known as platelets, which circulate through the blood and are critical for blood clotting.
 Platelets and the liquid plasma portion of the blood contain many factors that are essential for the cell recruitment, multiplication and specialization that are required for healing.

 After a blood sample is obtained from a patient, the blood is put into a centrifuge, which is a tool that separates the blood into its many components.
 Platelet-rich plasma can then be collected and treated before it is delivered to an injured area of bone or soft tissue, such as a tendon or ligament.

 PRP is given to patients through an injection, and ultrasound guidance can assist in the precise placement of PRP.
 After the injection, a patient must avoid exercise for a short period of time before beginning a rehabilitation exercise program.

 Several basic science studies in animal models suggest that PRP treatment can improve healing in soft tissue and bone.
 For example, increased numbers of cells and improved tendon strength have been noted in Achilles tendon injuries, and improved muscle regeneration has been shown in gastrocnemius (calf) muscle injuries.